Learn / Blog / Article

 So how do you find that out?
 Ask them.

-Use analytics + on-site surveys to learn user motivations
+Use analytics and on-site surveys to learn user motivations

 First, use Google Analytics to learn which channels bring in the most users.
-Log in and go to Acquisition> All Traffic> Source Medium.
+To do this, go to Acquisition > All Traffic > Source/Medium and investigate which channels have the highest conversion rates.

-Once you have a list of your most popular landing pages, place a survey on them.
-Tailor the question to learn who your users are and why they are visiting your site, and gather psychographic data on their’ attitudes, values, and desires.
+Once you have a list of your most popular landing pages, embed a survey on them using Hotjar Surveys.
+Tailor the question to learn who your users are and why they’re visiting your site, and gather psychographic data on their attitudes, values, and desires.

 Step 2: find out what makes users leave your website

-In our DRIVERS/BARRIERS/HOOK model, barriers are the pain points that stop website visitors from becoming customers.
+In our drivers/barriers/hook model above, barriers are the pain points that stop website visitors from becoming customers.
 That could be anything from the way prices are displayed to the wording on a product page to a broken form at checkout.
 User behavior analysis can help you understand why people are dropping out of the funnel, so you can plug those leaks and increase conversions.

 Identify problem areas, then use recordings and heatmaps to investigate

-After gathering enough information, you should be able to see exactly what users were doing, reading, or looking at before they decided to leave a page.
-From there, you can draw conclusions about the cause(s).
+After gathering enough information, you should be able to see exactly what users were doing, reading, looking at, or (eek) getting annoyed by before they decided to leave a page.
+From there, you can draw data-driven conclusions about the cause(s).
 Maybe your CTA is missing, or a link is broken, or your page is rendering incorrectly.

 Step 3: discover what convinces users to convert

 A powerful way to increase conversions is by investigating what happens when people do convert.
-This is one of the most overlooked factors in user behavior, because when things are going right, we tend to celebrate instead of learning from it and applying that takeaway elsewhere.
+This is one of the most overlooked factors in user behavior analysis, because when things are going right, we’re often so busy celebrating that we forget to learn from it and apply that takeaway elsewhere.

-1. Pinpoint the strongest selling points of your product, which you can play up even more
+Pinpoint the strongest selling points of your product, which you can emphasize in your marketing messaging to connect with even more right-fit customers

-3. Inform your user personas (discussed above) by helping create a clearer picture of your ideal customer
+Inform your user personas, by creating a clearer picture of your ideal customer that helps you improve satisfaction (and reduce customer churn)

 In order to understand the ‘hooks’ that persuade certain users to complete the checkout process, you need to find out what these users themselves all have in common.
 What brought them to your website?
 What made them skirt the ‘barriers’ listed above?

-Find out what went right by collecting user feedback
+Find out what went right by collecting feedback and interviewing users

 In this case, too, the most effective way to learn about your customers is by asking them.
 You can do this in a few different ways:

-• Send email surveys to customers and ask them questions about themselves and their decision-making process, including:
+Send email surveys to customers.
+Ask them questions about themselves and their decision-making process, like:

-• How would you rate your overall purchasing experience?
+How would you rate your overall purchasing experience on a scale of 1 to 10?

 Then, analyze the answers you’ve collected to home in on what went right and how you can maximize it throughout your site.